VA Study Shows No Benefit To Treating Coronavirus With Chloroquine

-The malaria drug once touted by President Donald Trump as a “game-changing” treatment for coronavirus infection when taken along with azithromycin exhibited no benefit in actually treating the disease when compared to the control group, according to a study of VA patients.
+The malaria drug once touted by President Donald Trump as a “game-changing” treatment for COVID-19 when taken along with azithromycin exhibited no benefit in actually treating the disease when compared to a control group, according to a study of VA patients.
 Researchers posted the study to medRxiv, a pre-print server for health sciences that distributes unpublished clinical research manuscripts.
 According to Politico, the study has also been submitted to the New England Journal of Medicine, but has yet to receive peer review.

 The work was paid for with grants from the National Institutes of Health and the University of Virginia, per Politico.